soramicha/marquee/README.md

 To run the backend:
 - npm run dev in the backend directory
-- make sure you create a .env file for TOKEN_SECRET so you can run it properly
+- make sure you create a .env file for TOKEN_SECRET so you can run it properly (put some random thing for now: ex.
+TOKEN_SECRET=hi
 - make sure you install dotenv as well (documentation online)

 Using Postman: Postman is a convenient way to test our API's